What is Community Eligibility Provision (CEP)

 - CEP Public Release

-- This Meal Count Worksheet is another tool for LEAs to keep track of meal counts, and help to pinpoint any possible meal count errors.
+- This CEP Meal Count Edit Check Form is another tool for LEAs to keep track of meal counts, and help to pinpoint any possible meal count errors.
 It is strictly for benefit of LEAs and is not required, and should not be turned into the DPI School Nutrition Team.

 - Frequently Asked Questions